4ms/metamodule/docs/firmware-loading.md

 make jprog
 ```

-This should take 15-30 seconds.
+This should take 8-30 seconds.

-### Load into NOR Flash over DFU-USB
+### Load into NOR Flash over USB DFU

 Loading onto NOR Flash will flash the firmware into the on-board FLASH chip so
 you can boot normally without a computer connected.
 It takes a minute or two,